atrocore/atropim-docs/en/faq/costs.md

 ## What does the implementation of AtroPIM cost?

 There is no general answer to this question, because every user has their own particularities and tasks that can be solved with the help of AtroPIM.
-We take projects with a project budget starting from EUR 10,000 net, including the acquisition of the necessary modules.
+We take projects with a project budget starting from EUR 10,000 net, including the acquisition of the modules.